wenet-e2e/wespeaker/examples/voxconverse/README.md

 | [1] (proposed) | 2.4 | 2.3 | 3.0 | 7.7 |

 [1] Spot the conversation: speaker diarisation in the wild, https://arxiv.org/pdf/2007.01216.pdf

+## Update 09/2022 : GPU Clustering
+* You can use diar/clusterer\_gpu.py to run GPU Clustering
+* We use [cupy](https://cupy.dev/) and [cuML](https://docs.rapids.ai/api/cuml/stable/api.html#k-means-clustering) to accelarate the clustering speed
+* You have to install the above toolkits before inference
+* Similar performances can be obtained from our experiments but can achieved ~3X speech up
+* Try the test function in diar/clusterer\_gpu.py to have more details